ediodene/ediodene/README.md

 ## Hello there!
 - I’m currently working on automated patching using ansible for all the pi's around here!
-- I’m currently learning AWS Soltions Architecting
+- I’m currently learning AWS Solution Architecting and CISSP methodologies
 - I’m looking to collaborate on automation in general
 <!--
 **ediodene/ediodene** is a ✨ _special_ ✨ repository because its cool like that.